joelek/bonsai/readme.md

 New state may be computed from existing state through the `compute(computer)` method.
 The method returns the new state.

 * The `computer` argument must be used to specify how the new value should be computed from the existing value.

-#### Fallback

-New state may be computed from existing state through the `fallback(defaultValue)` method.
-The method returns a new state that is updated whenever the original state is updated.
-The new state also updates the original state whenever it is updated as long as the value of the new state is different from the default value.
-The new state may never assume the undefined value making it useful in logic handling optional data.

-* The `defaultValue` argument must be used to specify a defined default value.

 #### Observe